AugustinJose1221/FPGA-Build/README.md

   Keypoints  are  extracted  from  the  DoG  space  by  finding the  local  maxima  or  minima  values.
 A  pixel  is  considered a keypoint if it is a local maxima or minima within a 26 pixel neighbourhood consisting of 9 pixels in the top level, 8 pixels in the middle level and 9 pixels in the bottom level.
 * Descriptor Generation

+  Keypoint descriptor is a unique identifier  for  a  particular  keypoint.
+SIFT  uses  gradient  magnitude  and  direction  of  the  keypoint  as  the  basis  for  the descriptor.
+Gradient  magnitude  and  direction  at  a  point  can be calculated by discrete convolution of the image with Sobel filters.

+  To generate the keypoint descriptor, gradient magnitude and direction  of  every  point  inside  a  16x16  window  around  each keypoint is calculated.
+The gradient magnitudes of the 16x16 window  is  convolved  with  a  Gaussian  kernel.
+The  gradient magnitudes in every 4x4 cell is combined such that the 16x16 window is reduced to a 4x4 window and 16 gradient directions.
+Finally, these 16 gradient directions are transferred into eight bins.
+Hence  a  128  element  vector  is  built  which  acts  as  the keypoint descriptor.

+#### Frame Stitching

+Frame stitching is the process of combining two frames into a single image.
+Frame stitching is done in two steps:
+* Keypointmatching

+  The  keypoint  descriptors  of  keypoints  in  the  video  frames  from  both  camera  sensors  are compared.
+If  the  difference  between  the  keypoint  descriptors of  two  keypoints,  one  from  each  camera  sensor,  is  below  a error  threshold,  then  they  are considered  as  a  keypoint  pair.
+The keypoint pair with the least difference between their keypoint descriptors is taken as the reference keypoints.
+* Image blending

+  A  weighed  average  method  is  used to  blend  the  two  frames  into  a  single  image.
+The  values  of  pixels  in  the  overlapped  region  is  equal to  the  weighted  average  values  of  pixels  of  both  the  frames.
+The  weights  are  chosen  based  on  the  distance  between  the overlapped  pixel  and  the  border  of  the  corresponding  frame.

 ### Built With